Learn The European Flags (Updated 2026)

 • The Baltics (Estonia, Latvia, Lithuania): Each has unique color themes with simple horizontal stripes, and they’re usually easy to learn together.

-• The Balkans (countries like Serbia, Croatia, Slovenia): Many have similar color schemes with added elements like crests or coats of arms.
+• The Balkans (including Serbia, Croatia, Slovenia): Many have similar color schemes with added elements like crests or coats of arms.

 ff9ac22077490c5a37f7faa394ad4c57ddc1b6f80585c485980c953038610cbd?s=150&d=mp&r=g